kk-sw/database-concepts/PITCHME.md

 ### RDBMS Concepts (Keys)

-- Primary Key (PK) is an unique identifier for an entity.
+- Primary Key (PK) is an unique identifier for an entity

 ![SQL](img/db2.png)